oddbird/oddleventy/content/blog/2022/headed-playwright-in-wsl-docker.md

 1. Set the `DISPLAY` environment variable inside the container.
 2. Mount the XServer Unix socket inside the container.

-Docker allows us to do both with a couple command line flags:
+Docker allows us to do both with a few command line flags:

 ```bash
 docker run --rm \